Release Date: 4/19/2011

 Rating: Everyone 10+

 Portal was a phenomenon and redefined how puzzle games are made.
 The narrative was original and also helped create one of the best video game songs ever created (“Still Alive” by John Coulton).
 Portal 2 helps build upon this in so many ways and really helps show how a sequel should be done.
 Instead of just being stuck in lab testing rooms through the whole game there are more environments to enjoy and the narrative takes leaps forward instead of just GLaDOS’s voice droning on through speakers.

-The visual quality is great, but Valve really needs a new next generation engine.
-Portal 2 uses the Left 4 Dead 2 Source engine, so everything looks nice and there’s some great visual effects (the gel mainly) as well as great lighting, but it’s not exactly up to par.
+The visual quality is great, but Valve really needs a new next-generation engine.
+Portal 2 uses the Left 4 Dead 2 Source engine, so everything looks nice and there are some great visual effects (the gel mainly) as well as great lighting, but it’s not exactly up to par.
 Thankfully there’s a huge variety of things to look at this time around (the game is over 10GB!) and the addition of a co-op campaign with an additional story and two new characters is a huge plus so it’s like two games in one.
-There’s also some quality extras such as developer commentary and you can customize your robots in the co-op campaign which is a nice touch.
+There are also some quality extras such as developer commentary and you can customize your robots in the co-op campaign which is a nice touch.

 Portal 2 is truly something unique for this generation and probably the most innovative puzzle game ever made.
 With a strong narrative, lovable characters, and tons of new gameplay mechanics it’s like the first game didn’t even exist.
 Don’t be overwhelmed by working with portals because this game takes your hand for a while and slowly lets you go when you feel confident enough you’ll know.
 Valve knows how to make great games and other developers need to follow suit.